EReis0/PowerShell-Modules/Modules/KitchenSink/README.md

 ## Convert-CSVtoHTML

 This function is a wrapper for [PSWriteHTML](https://www.powershellgallery.com/packages/PSWriteHTML/).
-It will basically prompt the user with a file browser to select a CSV to convert into an HTML report.
+It will prompt the user with a file browser to select a CSV to convert into an HTML report.

 ### Usage